btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 ![ElectrumWalletServerList](https://user-images.githubusercontent.com/1388507/68437521-8a5eb580-01c1-11ea-9ece-0666353a6742.png)

-Now is the time to UNCHECK that `Select Server Automatically` setting, which will enable you to enter the IP address or domain or hostname of your ElectrumX Server.
-In the case below, the ElectrumX server is on the local network at `192.168.1.3` so we enter that manually (leave port as 50002) and press `close`.
+Now is the time to UNCHECK that `Select Server Automatically` setting, which will enable you to enter the IP address or domain or hostname of your EPS Server.
+In the case below, the EPS server is on the local network at `192.168.1.3` so we enter that manually (leave port as 50002) and press `close`.

 ![EnterElectrumXServerIP](https://user-images.githubusercontent.com/1388507/68496320-4e276580-0252-11ea-8caf-facc8a246d70.png)